boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    While Scheme 1 is technically feasible, it is vulnerable to unexpected changes in traffic patterns and/or network element failures resulting in congestion.
-This is because, unlike Schemes 2 and 3 that employ TE, traffic cannot be diverted from the shortest path.
+This is because, unlike Schemes 2 and 3 which employ TE, traffic cannot be diverted from the shortest path.

 ###  Scheme 2: TE LSPs with Fixed Bandwidth Reservations